Introduction: Brain-Controlled Wheelchair Robot

 Upon reaching the kitchen, an augmented realty overlay is produced allowing recognized objects to be highlighted and selected (again via P300).
 The user can then issue a second command to retrieve the drink and finally to return to the original room of the house.

 The entire sequence can thus be reduced from a constant strain to a handful of simple selections, which makes for a far more pleasant and practical user experience.

-non-profit organization) where our group normally meets.
+This design will also focus on a robot which can be build using common tools and equipment found in hackerspaces such as Noisebridge (operated as a 501c3 non-profit organization) where our group normally meets.
 If we are to win we will order and donate a new laser cutter and 3D printer for use with this and other projects as well as purchase various materials we need for our first prototype such as servo motors and a laser pathfinder.

 Our past experience in this space including the DORA Opensource Robotic Assistant, Brain-Controlled Helicopters, the Brainstorms education initiative (example one and two), and even a Guinness World Record for Brain-Computer Interface.